 Connecting with other emergency medical technicians (EMT) outside your local community is often challenging.
-One of the best ways to connect with EMTs outside of your local community is through EMT blogs, which are created and written by and for those trained to respond quickly to emergency situations such as fires, traumatic injuries and medical crises.
+One of the best ways to connect with EMTs outside of your local community is through EMT blogs, which are created and written by and for those trained to respond quickly to emergency situations such as fires, traumatic injuries, and medical crises.
 Here is our list of some of the best five EMT blogs to read and follow.

 Street Watch is an intriguing blog, written by a demanding paramedic himself.
 The blog is an account of his daily life as a paramedic.
-The life of EMS personnel is different everyday, which makes for thrilling stories.
+The life of EMS personnel is different every day, which makes for thrilling stories.
 With a couple of new blog posts a week, the news is always contemporary and timely.

 If you’re interested in the future of EMS, Life Under the Lights is for you.
-Writer Chris Kaiser, EMS Professional and Firefighter, writes to shed professional light on the life of EMTs.
+Writer Chris Kaiser, an EMS Professional, and Firefighter, writes to shed professional light on the life of EMTs.
 His blogs center around breaking the stereotypes of EMS professionals and spreading awareness of the high-demand job for what it really is.

 Survivor Medic is a blog for those interested in more than just EMS-specific content.
 Writer Jake Griebe has been a full-time paramedic since 2002, but he has also been involved with the Marine Corps infantry, teaching wilderness classes and survival classes.
 Because he writes about anything and everything he is feeling, his blog is refreshingly diverse.